Office of Disaster Preparedness & Emergency Mgmt.

 Supports the Agency and community in preparing for, responding to, and recovering from disasters or emergencies.

-The Social Services Agency Disaster Preparedness and Emergency Management (DPEM) ensures the Agency is prepared for significant disasters and emergencies occurring in Alameda County.
-The DPEM team maintains readiness to support disaster response, recovery, and mitigation.
+The Office of Disaster Preparedness and Emergency Management (DPEM) ensures the Agency is prepared for significant disasters and emergencies occurring in Alameda County.
+DPEM maintains readiness to support disaster response, recovery, and mitigation.

 Emergency Care and Shelter